-With the new trend of colored wedding dresses, we think it’s safe to say that this rule is slowly becoming extinct.
+With the new trend of, we think it’s safe to say that this rule is slowly becoming extinct.
 Don’t get us wrong: we love wedding dresses in all shapes and colors, but we say if a bride feels more beautiful in this blush pink number than in a white ball gown, let her wear it!

 2. The Guests Wearing White

 Don't want to miss out on the latest trends for your wedding?